shizejin/lecture-source-py/source/rst/smoothing.rst

 We maintain Hall's assumption about the interest rate when we describe an incomplete markets version of our model.

-In addition, we extend Hall's assumption about the interest rate to an appropriate counterpart to create a "complete markets" model in which there are markets in a complete array of one-period Arrow state-contingent securities.
+In addition, we extend Hall's assumption about the risk-free interest rate to an appropriate counterpart to create a "complete markets" model in which there are markets in a complete array of one-period Arrow state-contingent securities.

 In this lecture we'll consider two closely related but distinct alternative assumptions about the consumer's